lazarosper/Cohort-Analysis/README.md

 ## Data Cleaning
-Starting with our dataset it seems that there are 135,080 rows where the customerid column in empty,as to conduct a cohort analysis we need to have the customerid we choose to remove this rows,decreasing our dataset from  541,909 rows to  406,829
+After examining our dataset, it appears that there are 135,080 rows with an empty customerid column.
+In order to conduct a cohort analysis, it is necessary to have the "customerid" information.
+Therefore, we have decided to remove these rows, resulting in a decrease in our dataset size from 541,909 rows to 406,829 rows.